Travel guide

 Local operators (Telkomsel, XL, Indosat) vs eSIM

 Indonesia has several powerful mobile operators.
-Telkomsel is the leader and offers the best coverage outside of cities; it's followed by XL Axiata, Indosat Ooredoo, Tri (3), and Smartfren.
+Telkomsel is the leader and offers the best coverage outside of cities; it is followed by XL Axiata, Indosat Ooredoo, Tri (3), and Smartfren.
 A travel eSIM relies on these same networks, so the signal quality is equivalent; the difference lies in the convenience of purchasing it.

 • Local SIM: good price for very long stays, but requires in-person registration and wasting time upon arrival.

-• Roaming from your home operator: by far the most expensive (easily €10-20 per day outside the EU).
+• Roaming from your UK operator: by far the most expensive (easily £10-20 per day outside the EU).

 How to activate your eSIM upon landing